 (Applying for a visa to South Korea?
 You might want to read here how to quickly check the status online!)

 Since we have started travelling together, Mon and I have never woken up early for the following day’s activities.
 We usually leave at around 10:00 AM the earliest, or even almost lunch time the latest.

 However, it was different for the third day of our trip.
-I set my alarm clock at 7:30 AM because we had to travel all the way to Gapyeong to visit Nami Island.
+I set my alarm clock at 7:30 AM because we had to travel all the way to Gapyeong to visit Nami Island (although the title of the post is misleading because Gapyeong is NOT in Seoul.
+It’s just a a bit of work to edit all the backlinks, though).
 We were to originally go to Petite France but we have half-decided the night before that our first priority was Nami Island, and should we have more time, then we’d visit Petite France.

 I already knew that it was no good because it was more difficult to go to-and-from Petite France due to the limited (and expensive) transportation options.

 Truth be told, my only motivation to visit Petite France was the supposed convenience of it being situated in the same train route to Nami Island.
 But since we had already half-planned going to the War Memorial of Korea after, I was honestly more excited for it.

 So from our guesthouse in Myeongdong, we traveled and made several train transfers.
 However, we were barely even done with our first transfer in Dongdaemun station when I realized that I have left my earmuffs in the guesthouse.